MarkerMetro/MarkerMetro.Unity.WinLegacy/README.md

 ## Getting Started

-Unity Plugin for Windows 8.1 (including Windows Universal) and Windows Phone 8.0 used when porting existing code bases which have used Mono/.Net APIs not supported by WinRT.
+Unity Plugin for Windows Universal 8.1, Windows 8.1and Windows Phone 8.0 used when porting existing code bases which have used Mono/.Net APIs not supported by WinRT.

 Not all unsupported WinRT/Windows Phone APIS are implemented, or implemented well by Unity.
 Where this is the case, we have implemented this plugin to help.